Jam-Iko/book-reviews/README.md

 # Book Reviews App

-Created as a Project 1 for CS50 Web Programming with Python and JavaScript course (2018 edition)
+Created as Project 1 for CS50 Web Programming with Python and JavaScript course (2018 edition)

 ## <https://book-reviews-wapp.herokuapp.com/>
 > #### To explore the website without having to complete registration use the following credentials: